riddlew/riddlew/README.md

 ## About Me

-Just a guy with an many interests, including .NET, Laravel, Spring Boot, WordPress, Angular, Vue, and React.
+Just a guy with many interests, including .NET, Laravel, Spring Boot, WordPress, Angular, Vue, and React.

-One day I'd like to learn Elixir / Phoenix.

 <br>
 <p>